-11.1.7.11 Special Policies Applicable to St. Patrick's Ward Portion of the Planning Area
+11.1.7.11 Special Policies Applicable to St. Patrick's Ward Portion of the Planning Area houses existed side-by-side.

-The area east of the Speed River includes a portion of the St. Patrick's Ward community (-The Ward") containing a mix of land uses including existing and former industrial lands.
-The Ward's unique, diverse and eclectic qualities result from its origin as a neighbourhood where places of employment and working-class houses existed side-by-side.
 The Ward is characterized by a mix of small lots, modest homes and historic industrial buildings, interspersed with neighbourhood-scale commercial and institutional buildings.
 Although the viability of neighborhood-scale shopping has declined recently, its legacy remains in both the architecture and memories of residents.
 In addition, its fine-grained pattern of narrow streets, angled streets, trails and laneways contribute to its walkability.
 Existing and former industrial sites are planned for redevelopment to both support growth objectives for Downtown and enhance The Ward as a neighbourhood.
 As land uses evolve, the character of The Ward's existing residential areas should be maintained.